Make the most of Lake Kawaguchiko in June! Rainy day activities and recommended indoor sightseeing spots.

 Japan has four seasons: spring, summer, fall, and winter.
 The rainy season front forms in the south of Japan from June to July when spring is fully transitioning into summer.
 This causes more rainy and cloudy days.
 The rainy season usually starts in early June and ends in mid- to late July.
 During the rainy season, the average high temperature is 23°C and the average low temperature is 13°C, so it can feel chilly in the mornings and when it rains, so be sure to bring a jacket.

-At Fuji Chobo no Yu Yurari Onsen, you can enjoy a bath while admiring the magnificent view of Mt.
-Fuji.
+At Fuji Chobo no Yu Yurari Onsen, you can enjoy a bath while admiring the magnificent view of Mount Fuji .
 In addition to the open-air bath, there are 16 unique baths available, including a cave bath and a carbonated spring.

-The Lake Kawaguchiko Natural Living Center serves as an information desk for the farms operated by the Oishi district association, where you can enjoy cherry picking every year from mid-June to early July, and blueberry picking from early July to early August.
-Cherry picking, which can be enjoyed in a greenhouse, is a recommended activity that can be enjoyed even in the rain.
+Every year, you can enjoy cherry picking from mid-June to early July, and blueberry picking from early July to early August.
+Cherry picking, in particular, can be enjoyed in a greenhouse and is a recommended activity even on rainy days.

 Even in the rain, you can still have fun with activities such as the "Music Box Making Experience" where you can create your own original music box, or the "Princess Experience" where you can choose your favorite dress from over 100 types and stroll around the museum.